-DUI IUJADU bullaling Keyboarding Skill I, II, II
+BOT 103ABC Building Keyboarding Skill I, II, III .5

+BOT 119 Windows for the Information Worker 2

 BOT 150 Using Microsoft Publisher 1

-CIS 240 Advanced Databases 3

 1

-Total Required 24

-Plus General Education Requirer ments
+Total Required 24-26 Plus General Education Requirements

 Students who complete only the major requirements above qualify for a Certificate in Executive Assistant.
 An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.